 ––Ralph Waldo Emerson, Journals and Miscellaneous Notebooks (7.24)

-To have your work published in the book, however, you will need to be thorough and exacting––both in your research and in your descriptive writing.
-The work we are doing is gathering factual information about the textual history and contextual information that will together enhance the reading of a poem.
-You are also taking part in a multistage editorial process that will lead to a published work.
+To have your work published in the book, however, your writing must be thorough and exacting––and your research both comprehensive and judicious.
+Gathering factual information about the textual history and contextual information will enhance any reading of a poem.

-For Asia’s poem “The Past,” or for any of Emerson’s poems, you will want to begin with the primary writing and the textual scholarship that has been completed to date.
-Here is the material with which I encouraged Asia to begin, and that will be useful for all of your commentaries on a poem by Emerson:
+For example, for Emerson, we began with the primary writing and the textual scholarship that has been completed to date.
+Here is relevant material for all of your commentaries on a poem by Emerson:

 Collected Works of Ralph Waldo Emerson is the result of a fifty-year editorial process with the 2013 publication of the tenth and final volume of The Collected Works of Ralph Waldo Emerson (Harvard Belknap, 1971-13).
 The publication of the critically edited texts is a landmark for Emerson studies, and an indispensable resource for students and scholars of nineteenth century literary and cultural history.
 Each volume of the Collected Works (CW) has an introduction that offers reliable and authoritative textual and historical information.
 We are fortunate that Keene State College has added, at my request, this definitive edition to its holdings.
 Whether you are interested in his early sermons, essays and lectures, correspondence, or antislavery writing, you now have all of this textual material available.The call number is PS1600 .F71, a location in the library where you will discover shelves of Emerson materials.